jan-bogaerts/mark/src/markdownCode.md

 ### Selection service
 - The selection service is a global singleton object that keeps track of the currently selected text.
+- the selection service keeps track of the currently active editor (an object from the monaco editor npm package)
+- the service can be monitored for changes in the selection.
+- supports the following actions:
+  - cut: if there is a reference to an editor, ask the monaco editor to cut the selected text to the clipboard.
+  - copy: if there is a reference to an editor, ask the monaco editor to copy the selected text to the clipboard.
+  - paste: if there is a reference to an editor, ask the monaco editor to paste the clipboard content at the current cursor position.
+  - delete: if there is a reference to an editor, ask the monaco editor to delete the selected text.
+  - clear selection: if there is a reference to an editor, ask the monaco editor to clear the current selection.
+  - select all: if there is a reference to an editor, ask the monaco editor to select all the text.

 ### Undo service